PrincetonUniversity/MosaicSim/README.md

 3. Core configs, which are cofigurations of specific cores included in the sim config.
 4. Parallelization mode such as do-all, decoupled and number of threads.

-To get started on using MosaicSim, we prepared step-by-step tutorial on how to install, compile and execute it [here](InstallationCompilationExecution.md)

 In addition, we prepared a tutorial on how to write your code in order for the compiler tools to be utilized as well as how to incorporate new acceletor tiles [here](HowToUseMosaicSim.md)